Oilers earn long-awaited playoff win to even series against Sharks

 “I think guys might have been nervous in that first game,” McDavid said.
 “We were more comfortable tonight.
 This was a big win for us.
 But a playoff series goes game by game.”

-San Jose outshot Edmonton 44-19 in game 1, but then got outshot 36-16 on Friday night.
+San Jose outshot Edmonton 44-19 in Game 1, but then got outshot 36-16 on Friday night.
 At one point, they were able only to generate two shots in three power-plays in the second period.

 “We wanted a good bounce-back,” Kassian said.
 “All in all, it was a much better effort.
 We knew we could be better.
 I think we came out firing tonight.”